-Our tour started in the major township of Port Lincoln.
+Our tour of the Eyre Peninsula started in the major township of Port Lincoln.
 Famous for being the fishing capital of the country, Port Lincoln was once a major whale-hunting centre with relatively easy access to abundant southern right whales.
 Today, salmon is the bounty and a visit to the local marina will see the fleet of fishing boats coming in at the end of a day’s fishing.
 Port Lincoln is a good place to stock up with supplies and make any repairs necessary before setting off.
 We stayed at the Port Lincoln Caravan Park, just on the edge of town, where we found excellent tiered sites, many with full concrete slabs and almost uninterrupted views of the bay.
 Alternatively, grassed sites are available closer to the beach.
 The small jetty is perfect for fishing.

 About 47km along the Flinders Highway is the town of Coffin Bay.
 This is one of our very favourite towns in Australia for just one reason – oysters, and lots of them.
 Coffin Bay is home to the best oyster farms in Australia, if not the world.
 They farm the Pacific rock oyster in near-perfect conditions where they grow to full size in a little over two years.
 They are juicy, succulent and ever-so-sweet.
 Oyster farm tours operate from Beachcomber Bakery & Café adjacent to the only caravan park in town.
 The tour is fascinating and you get to dine on the local produce with a glass of wine or two.